Illinois DUI Law and a Monitoring Device Driving Permit (MDDP)

 - You do not need a special permit.

 - The suspension is removed from your record.

 Our lawyers know the DUI laws and effective defenses.
 For a free and confidential consultation, call the law offices of Michael T. Norris, Ltd. and John W. Callahan, Ltd. toll free at 1-877-335-6693 or contact us online.
 Our phones are answered 24 hours a day.
-Serving Naperville, Aurora, Wheaton, Oak Brook, St. Charles, West Chicago, Downers Grove, and all of DuPage County.
+Serving Naperville, Wheaton, West Chicago, Downers Grove, Addison, Lombard and all of DuPage County.